jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 ## R15 Explain the different high-level components (abstractions) in your app:

-Active Record:
+### Active Record:

 Active Record is a high level component that facilitates easy access and modifications to our database.
 Models inherit from Active Record which Inherits from the base facilitating the use of SQL commands.

 Essentially this means that inside our models, active record can be called to perform actions such as create, read, update and delete.
 In the background Active Record executes the SQL to perform modifications requested in the model.

-Active Storage:
+### Active Storage:

+Active Storage is a high level component that facilitates the ability to upload files easily.
+It facilitates uploading these files to could storage services such as Amazon S3, Google Cloud Storage, or Microsoft Azure Storage.
+These uploaded files are attached to Active Record objects.

+Active storage also supports a disk based service allowing the storage of files locally for development and testing.

-Active view / Action View:
+### Action View:

+Action View is one component that handles web requests.
+It compiles the responses received from Action Controller (the other component of web requests) which is responsible for communicating with the database and performing CRUD operations on said database.

+Action View templates are written in ERB and HTML.
+Using Action View templates with ERB and HTML makes it possible to perform calculations and have them displayed on HTML pages, effectively turning HTML pages from static to dynamic.

 ## R16 Detail any third party services that your app will use: